 And most important, they want the experience to be delightful, seamless, and personalized to their preferences.

 This is admittedly a lot.
-But by using the guiding principles of focusing on your customer needs, helping them (and you, hopefully) in avoiding pain, and building trust through technological tools, you can zero in on what will work best for you in making your business more successful in 2019.
+But by using the guiding principles of focusing on your customer needs, helping them (and you, hopefully) in avoiding pain, and building trust through technological tools, you can zero in on what will work best for you in making your business more successful.